Resources Blog Tutoring Contact About Subscribe Login

 2) Hug a librarian

 Librarians often have master's degrees in being librarians.
-Seriously.
-That's an actual thing.
 The degree is all about how to provide assistance to people like you.
-I myself have 3 university degrees already.
-I edit academic papers for Economists.
-And, I ask librarians for help.
-They simply know things about how their computer systems work that I don't.
+They know things about how their computer systems work that the rest of us sometimes don't.

 If your High School library isn't so sophisticated to need any help from a librarian to navigate, get yourself to a college campus or to the biggest library in your city and ask the librarians there for help.
-Honestly, you'll be impressed by helpful they can be.
+You'll be impressed by helpful they can be.

 3) Use your sources' sources